-This paper was presented at the annual meeting of the Law & Society Association, Toronto, June 1995.
+Paper presented at the meeting of the Law & Society Association, Toronto, June 1995.

 Cite as: Deflem, Mathieu.
 1995.
 "The Globalization of Heartland Terror: International Dimensions of the Oklahoma City Bombing."
 Paper presented at the annual meeting of the Law & Society Association, Toronto, June 1995.
 Available online via www.mathieudeflem.net.